openenergymonitor/oem_openHab/Readme.md

 	$ sudo sh -c "echo 'tmpfs           /var/lib/openhab   tmpfs   nodev,nosuid,size=20M,mode=1777        0    0' >> /etc/fstab"

 Also the correct ports will ned to be opend and RAM tmpfs log file created on startup.
 At the following to /etc/rc.local

+# Debugging

+To enable verbose debug mode cheange debug to 'yes' in:

+	sudo nano /etc/default/openhab

+Note: it's not recomended to leave debug turned on by default as its very verbose and will fill up your logs!

 	sudo iptables -A INPUT -p tcp -m tcp --dport 8080 -j ACCEPT